 a.
-The Administrator, NNSA, the Under Secretary of Energy, and the Under Secretary for Science.
-The Administrator, NNSA, the Under Secretary of Energy, and the Under Secretary for Science will maintain operational awareness of nuclear operations.
-To assist in these responsibilities, the Administrator, NNSA, the Under Secretary of Energy, and the Under Secretary for Science will each establish a Central Technical Authority to maintain operational awareness, especially with respect to complex, high-hazard nuclear operations, for ensuring that the Department's safety policies and requirements are adequate and properly implemented.
+The Administrator, NNSA, and the Under Secretary for Energy, Science, and Environment will establish a Central Technical Authority that will maintain operational awareness, especially with respect to complex, high-hazard nuclear operations, for ensuring that the Department's safety policies and requirements are adequate and properly implemented.